-Herd Mentality is a party game with one simple, black and white mission: write down the same thing as everyone else.
+Herd Mentality is a new party game for 2020 with one simple, black and white mission: write down the same thing as everyone else.
 Each round, a question gets read out, then everyone secretly writes down an answer.
 If your answer is part of the majority, you win cow tokens.
 If your answer is the odd one out, however, then you’ll land the dreaded pink cow — and your tokens won’t be worth a thing!

 Adventure Mart (2-4 players)

 Coming soon to a magical marketplace near you.

 In a lot of fantasy games, you’ll play as the hero, slashing through monsters and scrambling across dungeons.
 In this deck builder, however, you’ll play as the nearby shopkeeper, selling all the funky equipment to the heroes instead.
 From heatproof gauntlets to pocket-sized dragons, it’s an all-out race to sell out and cash in before your neighbours get a chance to steal your gold.

 If you’re not a fan of fast and frantic games, this new party game be more up your street.
 In this co-op game, players work together to fill up a grid of Island Cards before they run out of time.
 The gameplay is simple and the first few turns are usually a breeze.
 However, there’s a very strict “no talking” rule on this boat — which means it won’t be plain sailing for long.

 This time, the sequel is just as good.

 Blockbuster is back with a standalone sequel, filled with all the best movies from the past 10 years.
 Just like the original, the game is split into two fast-paced rounds.
 This time, however, there’s a whole new cast of Movie Cards to take on, featuring four brand new genres.
 Race to collect two movies from each category or combine it with the original game for a proper, big-budget showdown.

 Pandemic Season 0 (2-4 players)